Random Choice#

 // Make choice

-tMT::zone_type* chosen_zone = rng.choose_element(zones, weight_dist);
+tMT::zone_type* chosen_zone = re.choose_element(zones, weight_dist);

+These two forms have slightly different performance characteristics and which to use will be based on the type of choices being made and the cost/complexity of the weight function.
 The general rule is that if your weight function is simple enough and you are only drawing a small number (i.e. less than 3) of times, you should use the form which takes a weight function.
+If you have a complex weight function or are making repeated selections you should take the time to pre-compute the discrete_distribution.

 This can be seen in the following charts which show the relative time taken for varying number of draws (k) from a vector of random weights with varying size (n).
 Values less than 1.0 indicate that the ‘on-the-fly’ version is faster, while >1.0 means that precomputing is faster by the given value (i.e. 2.0 = precomputing takes half the time of ‘on-the-fly’).

-.
+This was calculated using a weight function which was marginally complex w=rand()^4+10000.
 This is representative of the number of clock cycles required to call a simple getter function on a c++ object.

 Important